at1047/vue-personal-website/public/blog/A Setter's Mindset, and volleyball mindset in general.md

-## A Setter's Mindset, and volleyball mindset in general

-*"The secret of happiness is realizing that we have control over nothing except our reactions, and that all else is outside of our control, a matter of indifference, and not our concern" - Epictetus Art of Living.
+*"The secret of happiness is realizing that we have control over nothing except our reactions, and that all else is outside of our control, a matter of indifference, and not our concern"* - Epictetus Art of Living.

 At some point of my career, I started associating the outcome of the point to my setting, and would get upset at myself if the hitter doesn't score.
 It was a turning point of zen for me upon realizing that although there is a positive correlation between a good set and a good attack, it's not always guarenteed.
 There are a billion and one factors that happen after the set that affects the outcome, and that it would be naive to be negatively affected by the outcome.
 Instead of applying **result based analysis**, I would analyze my performance based on the set, and whatever after is simply a probability distribution.